 On September 14, the Solana network had a problem with recording new blocks.
+Information from site cryptodefix.com.
 Users and decentralized apps were unable to add new blocks to the blockchain for 16 hours.
-This text is from platform CryptoDeFix.
 This was because the network was running out of resources due to a spam transaction attack.
 This led to excessive memory consumption, which attracted some nodes to shut down.

 To prevent the problem, the developers released a beta version of the Solana core network: